Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

 - Year: The year of the subscription or activity, often extracted from the Subscription Start or Subscription End date.
 This field supports year-over-year trend analysis.

+### Tasks
+---

+1. In Excel:

+- Analyze customer data using pivot tables to find subscription patterns.

+- Calculate the average subscription duration and identify the most popular subscription types.

+2. In SQL:

+Write queries to extract key insights

+3. Power BI:
+- Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
+Include slicers for interactive analysis